 Love, care and connected-ness of the human spirit are emerging in so many ways.
 We are protecting the vulnerable and each other.
 We are exercising patience in our teams and organizations as we try out new ways of working.
 We are expanding our social networks in novel and creative ways.
 En-mass, we are showing love and appreciation for those on the front lines working to save lives.
 And in our families, we are experiencing gratefulness while learning to more thoughtfully value and honor each other.

 In real time, we are witnessing evidence for what social science has been telling us for several years – we are hard wired for social connection, it’s in our brains.
 Quite simply, we feel better and operate more effectively when we are connected with one another – in any situation.

-Operating behind the scenes are two aspects of human nature which are fundamental components for successful interpersonal relationships – Empathy (Emotional Intelligence) recognizing and appreciating how others feel, and the Feeling Function (Psychological Type) a mental or cognitive process that helps us to evaluate those feeling and decide what to do with them – are operating seamlessly to foster what we are witnessing.
+Two aspects of human nature which are fundamental components for successful interpersonal relationships – Empathy (Emotional Intelligence) recognizing and appreciating how others feel, and the Feeling Function (Psychological Type) a mental or cognitive process that helps us to evaluate those feeling and decide what to do with them – are operating seamlessly behind the scenes to foster what we are witnessing.